 The fort is dilapidated.
 Nothing to write home about.
 A smallish fort on the creek currently houses some government offices.
-It was built during the Delhi Sultanate rule over Gujarat and adjoing Maharashtra.
+It was built during the Delhi Sultanate rule over Gujarat and adjoining Maharashtra.
 The way it is maintained, it will not last long.

 Dahanu has a rudimentary Lighthouse.

 There is a sister-town called Chhoti or Lahan Dahanu across the creek.
 Looks like a fishing village.